jakimfett/gametome/README.md

         * subjext, comment, user, timestamp
         * comment is run through an HTML sanitizer
         * sub-comments
+        * Removing empty comments, and attaching children to parent
     * Not Handling:
         * spam detection